teerasej/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

         //My second change
     ```

-3. In the Visual Studio Code window, switch back the **EXPLORER** tab, navigate to the **/eShopOnWeb/src/Web/Constants.cs** file and select it.
-This will automatically display its content in the details pane.
+3. In the Visual Studio Code window, switch back the **EXPLORER** tab
+   - navigate to the **/eShopOnWeb/src/Web/Constants.cs** file and select it.
+   - This will automatically display its content in the details pane.
 4. Add to the **Constants.cs** file a comment on the first line and save the file.

     ```csharp
     // My third change
     ```

-5. In the Visual Studio Code window, switch to the **SOURCE CONTROL** tab, hover the mouse pointer over the **Program.cs** entry, and click the plus sign on the right side of that entry.
+5. In the Visual Studio Code window, switch to the **SOURCE CONTROL** tab
+   - hover the mouse pointer over the **Program.cs** entry
+   - and click the plus sign on the right side of that entry.

     > **Note**: This stages the change to the **Program.cs** file only, preparing it for commit without **Constants.cs**.